langchain-ai/helm/charts/langsmith/README.md

 3. LangSmith License Key
     1. You can get this from your Langchain representative.
 Contact us at support@langchain.dev for more information.
 3. SSL(optional)
-    1. This should be attachable to a load balancer that
+    1. This should be attachable to the load balancer that you will be provisioning.
 4. OpenAI API Key(optional).
     1. Used for natural language search feature.
 Can specify OpenAI key in browser as well for the playground feature.
 5. Oauth Configuration(optional).